cscvlab/SKS-Homography/README.md

-# SKS-ACA Decomposition of 2D Homography
+# SKS & ACA Decomposition of 2D Homography
 This repository is the official implementation of the paper:

 **Fast and Interpretable 2D Homography Decomposition: Similarity-Kernel-Similarity (SKS) and Affine-Core-Affine (ACA)**.